tobek/laminae/notes.md

 - the bell ringing hearing contest episode (dissimulation NED)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC, CNC)
 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area NEP
-- Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, NED, LED, NEP
+- Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, NED, LED, NEP, CED
     + maybe some other perception issue
     + the "three perfections" - a poet, a calligrapher, and a painter, for chinese artwork. multiple sense-missing people get together to create something
 - someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NEP, NED, LEP